Allegheny Observatory: Brashear: the 1887 Michelson-Morley interferometer optics and the 1914 Thaw telescope

+Schlesinger’s 1914 initiation of the Thaw parallax program

+In 1914, Frank Schlesinger (Allegheny Observatory Director: 1905-1920) began pioneering the use of photographic methods with the long-focus Thaw Refractor to measure stellar positions and parallaxes, providing direct determinations of stellar distances.
+Over 110,000 exposures on glass plates were taken with the Thaw Refractor by Schlesinger and the six directors that followed him.
+These plates are housed at Allegheny Observatory.
+This was the most successful photographic parallax telescope in the world, establishing the most-accurate distance scale for the local Universe in the early 20th century.

 More recently George Gatewood began using the Allegheny Observatory to search for extrasolar planets as well as to follow up on claims of extrasolar planets, starting in 1972.
 This is done using astrometry, which is the practice of measuring the position of stars.
 In addition to studying the positions of stars on the thousands of photographic plates in the vaults of the observatory, George Gatewood also designed the Multichannel Astrometric Photometer (MAP) for use with the Thaw telescope to measure the position of a target star and its close neighbors on images taken 6 months apart.
 This technique takes advantage of parallax.
 If the target star has a companion then it will wobble due to the gravitational pull of the unseen companion.
 The size of the companion can be measured by the size of the wobble.

 MAP is no longer in use and the Thaw telescope is in the process of rewiring and upgrading.

 A model of the original observatory can be found in the Miniature Railroad & Village exhibit at Carnegie Science Center in Pittsburgh and in 2012 a documentary film was released covering the observatory's history.